sholly/jboss-monitoring-demo/README.md

   app: eap-xp2-basic-s2i-admin
 ```

-Apply the one in the openshift directory:
+Apply the ServiceMonitor in the openshift directory:
 `oc apply -f openshift/servicemonitor.yaml`

+## Checking Application metrics
 With everything set up, let's generate some traffic and look at metrics:

 ```shell